joetainment/joecceasy/README.md

 ```
 #%call echo If we use a special interpreter to run the script
 #%call echo we don't even need import lines or other boilerplate code.
-#%call Finally, python-based scripts as short as bash or batch scripts!
+#%call echo Finally, python-based scripts as short as bash or batch scripts!
 ```